Overview

 Alternative Hosting Platforms

-Several other platforms offer excellent options for hosting Python applications:
+Several other cloud platforms offer excellent hosting solutions for Python applications:

 1. Google Cloud Platform (GCP)

-GCP provides managed services like App Engine, Cloud Run, and Compute Engine for hosting Python applications.
+GCP provides managed services like App Engine, Cloud Run, and Compute Engine.

 # Deploying on Google App Engine